SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-17-sdf-nutshell.md

 \end{aligned}
 $$

 We can also obtain a **portfolio perspecitive** via the Sharpe ratio bound.
 The powerful insight is that the maximum Sharpe ratio portfolios investors can obtain are perfectly correlated with the SDF.
 Hence it contains every bit of information in pricing as SDF does.
+The quest of SDF can boil to the quest of Mean variance efficient portfolio as well.

 $$
 \begin{aligned}